When it comes to betting on football with Mr Green, you’ll find some of the best odds around with literally thousands of betting markets available.

-And if you’re looking for World Cup football betting tips, Mr Green has an amazing set of resources and markets – providing you with the ultimate World Cup betting experience.
+And if you’re looking for World Cup football betting tips, Mr Green has an amazing set of resources and markets – providing you with the ultimate World Cup betting guide .

-You’re able to bet on outright World Cup markets, as well as on qualification and even individual games with Mr Green.
-And once the game has started, don’t worry, you can still bet on the game thanks to our amazing in-play live betting markets – providing you with the very latest odds on the very latest action.
+Are you good at word cup predictions?
+Then, you’re able to bet on outright World Cup markets, as well as on qualification and even individual games with Mr Green.
+And once the game has started, don’t worry, you can still bet on the game thanks to our amazing in-play live betting markets – providing you with the very latest World Cup Betting odds on the very latest action.